mikgroup/sigpy/README.md

 	conda install mpi4py

-To get full performance on cpu, you can optionally install the intel based python.
-I recommend creating an environment:

-	conda create -c intel -n idp intelpython3_full source activate idp

 Finally to link the package, go to the main directory with the setup.py script and run:

     python setup.py develop